igoosteve/JWKS-Server/README.md

 # JWKS Server

-A basic RESTful JWKS server implemented in Python using Flask.
+A JWKS server implemented in Python using Flask.

 ## Features